 This morning we enjoy a guided tour of early Viking Dublin taking in the Liffey River and waterfront areas, Trinity College and the Book of Kells (one of the oldest books in the world), St Patrick’s Cathedral, Temple Bar and other sights.
 Lunch is at Ireland’s oldest pub – the Brazen Head.
 No tour of Dublin is complete without a visit to the beautiful St James’s Gate Guinness Brewery and the enjoyment of a ‘perfect pint’ in the magnificent Sky Bar with 360 degree views over Dublin.

 The rest of the afternoon is yours to relax, shop or maybe take in some of the many cultural attractions at your own leisure.
-This evening we are off to the famous Abbey Tavern for dinner and to enjoy some of Ireland’s best traditional entertainment.
+This evening we are off to the famous Merry Ploughboys for dinner and to enjoy some of Ireland’s best traditional entertainment.

 Today we travel to the south-west of Dublin and into some of Ireland’s best grain growing country.
 We enjoy an arable farm visit in Tipperary – one the major grain producing counties.
 Our farmer host grows wheat, canola and oats across 500 hectares.
 Thanks to good soils, a favourable climate and lots of daylight hours during the growing season, Irish tillage farms have some of the highest average cereal yields in the world.